PatrickMcGrath29/quotes/content/quotes/_f_ah-v-vt.md

   at the beginning of our communion with Christ.

-  When Christ calls a man, He bids him come and die..
+  When Christ calls a man, He bids him come and die.
 referenceId: z6fobdev3-
 categories:
   - The Cross